sarigu/sarigu.github.io/index.markdown

 ## A glimpse behind the numbers: Real people, real impact

-Before we embark on our data-driven exploration, let's take a moment to the narratives of individuals whose lives have intersected with law enforcement amid public gatherings.
-From impassioned protests to peaceful demonstrations, these encounters offer a window into the human impact of arrests in our city.
+Before diving into our data-driven exploration, let’s pause to explore the experiences of individuals whose lives have intersected with law enforcement during public gatherings.
+These encounters serve as  windows into the human impact of arrests in our cities, particularly among politically charged events like below.

-One recent example is the incident at Columbia University, where police cleared a building and arrested dozens of protesters.
-According to reports from The New York Times, tensions built up as demonstrators voiced their opposition to university policies, leading to a standoff with law enforcement.
-As arrests were made and individuals were escorted from the premises, emotions ran high, underscoring the intensity and volatility of such encounters.
-[See the full NY Times article](https://www.nytimes.com/live/2024/04/30/nyregion/columbia-protests-college).
+> At Columbia University in Manhattan, a recent incident unfolded where police officers in riot gear detained over 100 students engaged in a non-violent demonstration in solidarity with Palestine.
+The protest involved camping students advocating for their universities to support a ceasefire in Gaza and divest from companies with ties to Israel.
+Columbia University called upon law enforcement for the second time following the vandalism and blockade of Hamilton Hall.
+Emotions ran high during the arrests, highlighting the intensity of the situation.
+Furthermore, the incident sparked subsequent protests against the university president's decision to involve the police in the pro-Palestinian encampment demonstration.
+[See the full The Guardian article](https://www.theguardian.com/us-news/2024/apr/22/columbia-university-protests-shutdown).

-In listening to the accounts of those directly involved in these events, we're faced with the complexities at play and the significant impact of interactions between individuals and law enforcement.
-These personal stories highlight the nuanced nature of public gatherings and underscore the importance of understanding the human experiences within the context of arrests in our city.
+As we listen to the narratives of those directly involved in these incidents, we are remindedn of the complexities at play and the profound effects of interactions between individuals and law enforcement.

 ## The data landscape (04.01.2008 until 31.12.2023)